 Channel 4 Drama’s aim is to commission and broadcast the most talked-about and original drama in the UK.
 We commission new work from both established and up-and-coming drama writers, in order to be a surprising, thought-provoking, entertaining alternative to the drama output on other channels.

-That includes Daisy Coulam’s feminist take on extreme violence in crime thriller Deadwater Fell, Shane Meadows’ masterpiece of repressed memory in The Virtues, Charlie Covell’s darkly comic series The End Of The Fucking World, or Lucy Kirkwood’s controversial drama about the UK porn industry, Adult Material.
+That includes Russell T Davies’ landmark drama about the HIV epidemic It's A Sin, Daisy Coulam’s feminist take on extreme violence in crime thriller Deadwater Fell, Shane Meadows’ masterpiece of repressed memory in The Virtues, Charlie Covell’s darkly comic series The End Of The Fucking World, or Lucy Kirkwood’s controversial drama about the UK porn industry, Adult Material.
 We are also the home of Yorkshire-based returning series Ackley Bridge, which revolutionised the school drama genre, as well as award-winning, progressive soap Hollyoaks, which this year reached its 25th anniversary.
 Through drama, we are always encouraging audiences to look at the world in a new and different way.

 Our main focus is on contemporary dramas which will resonate with a British audience.
 We will consider period drama, as long as the idea has a resonance in the present day, or feels like it is seen through an entirely fresh lens.
 The second half of the 20th century feels like the most likely period for us to land.